elle/beginner-ruby-training/01-00-Day-1-session-slides.md

 ---
 # Warmup

-Write a bit of ruby code to do the following:
+Write a bit of Ruby code to do the following:

 1. Take the names of the two people sitting next to you.
-Generate a new list of those names where all of the vowels are removed.
+Generate a new list (`Array`) of those names where all of the vowels are removed.
 1. Write this once using an enumerable and once without (use a `for` or `while` loop for example)

 ---